 In Iraq, Iran-backed militias have launched repeated rocket attacks on Western diplomatic personnel, coalition supply convoys and US troops.

-Tehran also supports the Houthis in Yemen, who are pressing an offensive against the Saudi-backed internationally recognised goverment in Sanaa and who have launched numerous rocket and drone attacks on Saudi targets.
+Tehran also supports the Houthis in Yemen, who are pressing an offensive against the Saudi-backed internationally recognised government in Sanaa and who have launched numerous rocket and drone attacks on Saudi targets.

 Iran-backed Houthis have led a months-long offensive to seize Marib and its surrounding oil fields -- the last significant pocket of government-held territory in the north.